 Battery acid and shiny bog paper

-Chemistry, as we walk in Mr Fleming has a car battery already set up on his desk at the front of the lab.
+It’s Chemistry second lesson and as we walk in Mr Fleming has a car battery and a few othe itmes set up on his desk at the front of the lab.

-Gathered around him as instructed he begins to remove the plugs from the battery to reveal the acid inside.
+We gather around as instructed as he begins to remove the plugs from the top of the battery to show the acid inside.

-In my excited eagerness to get involved I pull one of the plugs out sending acid into his face.
+In my excited eagerness to get involved I pull out one of the plugs accidentally splashing acid into his face.

 An immediate panic ensues and Mr Fleming rushes to run water over his face and into his eyes, I get that all familiar look from some of my classmates that once again I have ruined things for them.